-Summer is here, and children are choosing pick-up basketball games over organized sports– for now.
-Soon, fall will come and children will jump back into the thick of strenuous team workouts, practices and games.
-While this is great for their athletic and fitness goals, excessive physical activity can inevitably lead to injuries.
-But it doesn’t have to.
-In this post, we’ll discuss some of the ways that you can take as a parent, coach, or school medical professional to limit sports injuries from an orthopedics approach.
+But excessive physical activity can inevitably lead to injuries.
+That being said – it doesn’t have to.
+In this post, we’ll discuss some of the initiatives you can take as a parent, coach, or school medical professional to limit sports injuries from an orthopedic perspective.

 Chronic Injuries Are the Most Common